jbpayton/langchain-stock-screener/README.md

-Here's your reformatted markdown document with the Table of Contents updated.
-I've also incorporated the changes you wanted in the Requirements and Important Information sections.

 # Alpaca Stock Screener

 The Alpaca Stock Screener is a Python tool designed to be used with LangChain agents, enabling stock analysis using various technical indicators.
 The tool takes a natural language query as input and returns a list of stocks whose technical indicators match the query.